 - Pull the handles out and back until they are almost parallel.
 Keep the arms slightly bent

 Now Don’t Forget Them!

 The posterior deltoids are hardly thought of when people train.
-You don’t really seem them much compared to the other two heads so training them is less obvious.
+You don’t really see them much compared to the other two heads so training them is less obvious.
 However, don’t make the mistake and ignore them.
-By using the above exercises to train your rear delts, you will not only add size to your overall shoulder development, but you will also dramatically increase your pulling power and stabilizing power
+By using the above exercises to train your rear delts, you will not only add size to your overall shoulder development, but will also dramatically increase your pulling power and stabilizing power

 Frequently Asked Questions

 What is the fastest way to build rear delts?